What to do if you Failed Matric

-If you write a proper Application Letter, and you create a great CV, then you will have a real chance to get the interview, and to get the job.
+If you write a proper Application Letter, and you create a great CV, then you will have a real chance to get the interview and to get the job.

 I have matric but I do not have maths

 You finished your Matric Certificate, and you passed!
 Congratulations!
 But now you have found out that the course that you want to study needs maths for you to be able to register – what now?
 Do not panic!
-There are ways for you to finish your maths and catch up the studies you need to be able to enrol for the course of your dreams.
+There are ways for you to finish your maths and catch up with the studies you need to be able to enrol for the course of your dreams.

 Which Courses Need Matric Maths?

-There are many courses to study without matric that you will need to have Maths to be able to enroll for.
+There are many courses to study without matric that you will need to have Maths to be able to enrol for.
 If you wish to apply for any of the below courses you will need to have Maths or Maths Literacy on your Matric Certificate.